edos4/iteu333a/forProject.md

 - Invite edsalinas7b@yahoo.com

 ###Github
 - Create a repository for you group.
-Name should be iteu333a-project
+Name should be iteu333a-project.
+Make it public.
 - Invite members
   - Open repository
   - Click settings